 There are currently two methods of ‘dialysis’, the most common being hemodialysis, the other known as peritoneal dialysis.

-Hemodialysis: Dialysis is really quite amazing – a medical marvel.
+Dialysis is really quite amazing – a medical marvel.
 In the case of hemodialysis, it is literally where a machine cleans your blood, removing creatinine, urea, excess fluid, potassium, phosphorus, sodium, and other metabolites, through a process of diffusion and ultra-filtration.

 Invented in 1943 using sausage skins, beverage cans and a washing machine, Dr. Willem Kolff created what is now the best treatment method available to modern medicine; thankfully it has come a long way from then however!

 The hemodialysis process takes between 4-8 hours at a time, and most people require 2-3 sessions a week for the rest of their life (5 sessions a week in more serious cases).
-This is extremely demanding on one’s lifestyle as all treatments must be performed at a hospital, and therefore thorough weekly planning in needed.
+This is extremely demanding on one’s lifestyle as all treatments must be performed at a hospital, and therefore thorough weekly planning is needed.

-Peritoneal dialysis: Peritoneal dialysis (PD) on the other hand is a daily home procedure, requiring 4-5 exchanges a day, taking roughly 45mins for each exchange.
+Peritoneal dialysis (PD) on the other hand is a daily home procedure, requiring 4-5 exchanges a day, taking roughly 45mins for each exchange.

 Invented in 1969, and just as clever in my opinion to the moon landing of the same year, peritoneal dialysis has literally saved millions of lives, and uses the body’s own tissue to recreate what a haemodialysis machine and kidneys do – blood filtration.